qiangxinglin/excel-dify-plugin/README.md

 - The output is placed in the `text` output field rather than the `json` field in order to preserving the header order.
 - All cells are parsed as **string**, no matter what it is.
+- If the uploaded Excel file contains multiple sheets, the plugin will automatically convert it into a JSON object, where each key is the sheet name and the value is the data array of the corresponding sheet.

 | Name | Age | Date |
 |------|-----|------|